Bob and Almeady Jones circa 1898 with their 10 children. They valued religion, education, hard work and family.

-Mount Carmel Baptist Church was built by Bob Jones in 1902 for his children and their families.
-It is not known what year the church was organized and whether it existed at another location before 1902.
+Walnut Grove Baptist Church was the first to serve the Jones community; by 1902 it was renamed Mount Carmel Baptist Church.
 Services and funerals were held in the one-room church, located east of North White's Chapel and just north of Bob Jones Road, until the 1960s.
 It reportedly burned in 1964 or ‘65.

 A grandson remembers it being about 25-by-40 feet in size.